vuongducphuong/documentation/content/applications/finance/accounting/taxes/taxcloud.rst

 .. note::
-   If you set a :guilabel:`TaxCloud Category` on a product and another on its :guilabel:`Product Category`, Odoo only considers the :guilabel:`TaxCloud Category` found on the product itself.
+   If you set a :guilabel:`TaxCloud Category` on a product and another on its :guilabel:`Product Category`, Leansoft only considers the :guilabel:`TaxCloud Category` found on the product itself.

    A :guilabel:`TaxCloud Category` set on a **parent product category** does not apply to its **child product categories**.
 For example, if you set :guilabel:`TaxCloud Category` on the *All*